odriverobotics/ODrive/docs/encoders.md

 let it loop a few times and then set:
 * `<axis>.requested_state = AXIS_STATE_IDLE`

 Do you still have no errors?
 Awesome.
-Now set these variables:
+Now save the calibration, you can set the below.
+Note that this only works if you are using an absolute encoder or the encoder index input (see "Encoder with index signal" above).
 * `<axis>.encoder.config.pre_calibrated = True`
 * `<axis>.motor.config.pre_calibrated  = True `